duchuyb/sic-notes/README.md

 - [x] **Quality of Life:** Refactored the Professional features into it's own category (within the GUI and settings.ini).
 - [x] **Quality of Life:** Renamed the Intermediary WAF test to CDN & LB Filtering Analysis for better clarify.
 - [x] **Quality of Life:** Refactor the GUI into smaller segments.
+- [x] **Quality of Life:** Enhanced the local rate-limit test by providing a much clearer and more actionable diagnosis when a rate-limiting pattern is detected.
+- [x] **Quality of Life:** Enhanced the SSH rate-limit test that provides a much more sophisticated analysis that directly addresses the nature of rate-limiting defenses.
+- [x] **Quality of Life:** CDN & LB Filtering Analysis now includes soft block checks (returns 200 but checks the request body).
+- [x] **Quality of Life:** Improved the detection logic for blocks and rate limits.
 - [x] **Bug Fixes:** Regex fails when you add multiple targets and ports.
 - [x] **Bug Fixes:** Pop-up Summary takes precedence until you close (this shouldn't happen).
 - [x] **Bug Fixes:** Target port appears to force 443, needs to investigate further.